archf/ansidoc/README.md

   -h, --help            show this help message and exit -v, --verbose         increase output verbosity
-  -V, --version         show program's version number and exit -d, --dry-run         dry run, will print result to stdout -s TARGET             (docs | README.md) Create a symlink in PWD to TARGET.
+  -V, --version         show program's version number and exit -d, --dry-run         dry run, Outputs pure markdown to stdout nothing is
+                        written to disk
+  -s TARGET             (docs | README.md) Create a symlink in PWD to TARGET.
                         This is useful when used from sphinx as you cannot add relative entries such as '../*' in the toctree.
 If